KaMoKuMo/Plain-Old-Data-Mate/README.md

 # Plain Old Data Mate
 Is a prototyp of a source code generator for simple C++ pods.
+The envisioned usage of the tool is to generate source code for simple structs as a seperate build-step.
+To ease the scripting process errors are returned via cout with the reason of failure.

 ## Roadmap
 - [x] generate operator==